fvolcic/Convert-To-Image/README.md

 ./ImageProcessor -d -f [input-file] -o [output-file]
 ```

-To convert something from an image, we use the following command
+To convert something from an image (must have been an image created with ImageProcessor), we use the following command

 ```bash
 ./ImageProcessor -i -f [input-image]